D0bledore/LibScraper/README.md

 #### Potential Business Model

-- Transition from a free tool to a subscription-based service
+- Transitioning from a free tool to a subscription-based service
 - Target audience: Book lovers and academic researchers
 - Unique selling point: Curated collection of influential books from the past 2000 years